qzhang1005/StaGNet/README.md

 Suited for developmental transcriptomics across cell types or brain regions

-This pipeline was tested on neuronal samples from the BrainSpan dataset and is generalizable to other age-related transcriptomic studies.
+This pipeline was tested on neuronal samples from the BrainSpan_imputation and is generalizable to other age-related transcriptomic studies.